cogeotiff/rio-cogeo/docs/CLI.md

   Validate Cloud Optimized Geotiff.

 Options:
   --strict             Treat warnings as errors.
+  --config NAME=VALUE  GDAL configuration options.
   --help               Show this message and exit.
 ```

 The `strict` options will treat warnings (e.g missing overviews) as errors.

+Using the `--config` option can be useful to restrict GDAL environement.
+By default GDAL will check for external files (such as overviews), which could make a COG invalid.
+To force GDAL to only consider the input file you can use `--config GDAL_DISABLE_READDIR_ON_OPEN=EMPTY_DIR.

 ### Info
 (extented version or `rio info`).